 Things I like to get from an editor

-Pointing out historical inaccuracies (for example, the use of the word renaissance for a particular period of time wasn’t used during the Regency); noticing the overuse of certain words (I often repeat the same word in a paragraph unknowingly); my problematic use of then/than (dyslexia will never recognize this so I’ve given up); continuity issues (especially about time!); and little things like the wrong verb tense or the need for a comma.
+Pointing out historical inaccuracies (for example, the use of the word renaissance for a particular period of time that wasn’t used during the Regency); noticing the overuse of certain words (I often repeat the same word in a paragraph unknowingly); my problematic use of then/than (dyslexia will never recognize this, so I’ve given up); continuity issues (especially about time!); and little things like the wrong verb tense or the need for a comma.

 I want to see their enthusiasm for the story, places they recommend that I expand descriptions or go into more depth with a conversation or character.
 Where I’ve duplicated details that would be better cut.
-As a former working journalist I have no problem with the cut-cut-cut!
+As a former working journalist, I have no problem with the cut-cut-cut!